godotengine/godot-docs/classes/class_projectsettings.rst

 The video driver to use.

 \ **Note:** OpenGL support is currently incomplete.
-Only basic 2D rendering is supported, and single-window mode is required for correct operation.
+Only basic rendering is supported.

 \ **Note:** The backend in use can be overridden at runtime via the ``--rendering-driver`` command line argument.